deggeroni/fakenews/README.md

 # Fake News Model
 # Made by Rodrigo Takeshi and Francisca Joamila

-# Discipline CAP-241: Computação Aplicada of Graduate degree program in National Institute for Space Research (INPE)
+CAP-241: Computação Aplicada of Graduate degree program in National Institute for Space Research (INPE)

 An empiric fake news spreading model using cellular automata.